dbos-inc/dbos-docs/docs/index.md

 You want to build your next database-backed application with DBOS because:

 - **It's simple**.
-Write your business logic using serverless functions and deploy them to the cloud with the push of a button.
+Write your business logic using serverless functions, test them locally, and deploy them to the cloud with the push of a button.
 Store all your data in Postgres&#8212;we'll manage the connections and transactions for you.
 - **It's reliable by default**.
 If your workflows are interrupted for any reason, they [will always resume from where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).
-- **It makes debugging a joy**.
+- **It makes debugging easy**.
 With our [time travel debugger](./cloud-tutorials/timetravel-debugging.md), you can "rewind time" and replay any DBOS Cloud trace locally on your computer, exactly as it originally happened.
 Whatever the issue is, we'll help you reproduce it.

 To get started with DBOS today in less than five minutes, check out our [quickstart](./getting-started/quickstart)!